Chaoyingz/flect/docs/src/documentation/content/routing.md

 # Routing

 Routing is the foundation of every application.
-This guide will introduce the essential concepts of web routing and how to effectively manage routing in a tui application.
+This guide will introduce the essential concepts of web routing and how to effectively manage routing in a flect application.

 ## Route Segments